Visit and bookmark PG&E's Outage Center:

-PG&E regularly inspects all of our pipelines for possible leaks or other signs of damage for natural gas safety.
-You play a critical role and should report signs of a gas leak.
+PG&E regularly inspects all of our pipelines for possible leaks or other signs of damage to help ensure natural gas safety.
+You play a critical role and should immediately report signs of a gas leak.
 Smell:

 We add a "rotten egg" odor to the natural gas, so you can detect even small amounts of natural gas.
 Sound: